A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Estimation

+Theorem \ref{thm.consistency} differs from related theorems on $\ell_1$-estimators in two respects.
+Most importantly, \textit{i)} it holds uniformly over all (well-defined) models, i.e. it does not require a sparsity assumption.
+Morever, \textit{ii)} the assumption on the penalty parameter is of a probabilistic rather than a specific deterministic nature, which we consider to be more suited as $\lambda$ is later chosen in a data-driven fashion.

-Theorem (\ref{thm.consistency}) thus warrants -- under some conditions -- the convergence of the penalized pseudo-likelihood estimator $\widehat{\mathbf{\Theta}}$ as the sample size increases $n\to\infty$.
+Theorem \ref{thm.consistency} warrants -- under conditions -- the convergence of the maximum penalized pseudo-likelihood estimator $\widehat{\mathbf{\Theta}}$ as the sample size increases $n\to\infty$.
 These conditions require a compact parameter space, a common assumption in the field of graphical models (\citealp{Lee2015}).
-Theorem (\ref{thm.consistency}) holds in general for any multivariate exponential family distribution and is therefore generally applicable with the pairwise joint MRF distribution as special case.
-Here, $P_{\mathbf{\Theta}}(\mathbf{Y})$ is assured to be well-defined for the GLM family when $\mathbf{\Theta}$ complies with the constraints from Table (\ref{table.parameterConstr}) of Theorem (\ref{thm.jointDist}), hence we obtain the following Corollary,
+Theorem \ref{thm.consistency} holds in general for any multivariate exponential family distribution and is therefore generally applicable with the pairwise MRF distribution as special case.
+Hence, when $P_{\mathbf{\Theta}}(\mathbf{Y})$ is well-defined for the GLM family, we obtain the following corollary.